DaveBullet1050/BatoceraHelpers/README/Network README.md

 If on, run:
 `iwconfig <wifi_device> power off`

 This may be sticky, but if not, you can add the command to your networking init.d startup script [S07network](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/etc/init.d/S07network).
+Remember to run: `batocera-save-overlay`  to persist the script edit between reboots.

 ## Router woes - dropping connections
 My Wifi modem/router was set to "auto" channel config.
 This meant the router would either change channels or choose a conflicting channel.
 In both cases, there would be a disconnect without reconnect on Batocera.
 Ensure you change the channel on your router to a static setting.
 For me in New Zealand, I used channel 3 and haven't had a problem since.
 No changes are needed Batocera side.